This project is actively being developed.

 Installing Ansible & Setting Up Environment

-With the virtual machine provisioned and accessible over SSH, the next phase shifts from infrastructure provisioning to configuration management.
-The goal of this phase is not yet to begin building LFS itself, but to establish a maintainable automation framework that will support the remaining chapters of the project.
-The role-based layout also mirrors the chapter-driven nature of Linux From Scratch, making it easier to map automation tasks back to the official LFS workflow.
+The goal of this phase is to establish a baseline that will support the remaining chapters of the project.
+The role-based layout attempts to mirror the chapter-driven nature of Linux From Scratch, making it easier to map automation tasks back to the official LFS workflow.

 This allows users to: